Quantum Mechanics as a Reversible Diffusion Theory: discussions and conclusions

 To sum up, the probabilistic view of the wave function may eliminate all the ontological views associated with it, but in fact, it strongly presents to us the physical reality.
-This physical reality has nothing to do with the wave function, but with the quantum background field (vacuum) that is much more fundamental and is responsible for the time-symmetric stochastic dynamics.
-The existence of the wave function in a "diffusion-like equation"-the Schroedinger equation-that we have to solve first in order to find the physical probability distribution via the Born rule, should not reveal to us an ontological reality of the wave function, but in fact, the distinct type of the quantum stochastic processes that arise because of the vacuum.
+This physical reality has nothing to do with the wave function, but with the quantum background field that is much more fundamental and is responsible for the time-symmetric stochastic dynamics.
+The existence of the wave function in a complex diffusion equation-the Schroedinger equation-that we have to solve first in order to find the physically real probability distribution via the Born rule, should not reveal to us an ontological reality of the wave function, but in fact, the distinct type of the quantum stochastic processes that arise because of the sub-quantum field.